RayOfDaylon/Defcon/README.md

 Version 1.0: https://youtu.be/WTqya41q9xM
 August 27/2023 update (some graphic fixes): https://youtu.be/R1Yolp0zzRE
 September 4 update (bullet time demo): https://youtu.be/vfbQqxPOeWY
+October 10 update (pod intersection, powerups, etc.): https://www.youtube.com/watch?v=ARkXh5LaiEU

 The game differs from Stargate in these ways:
 - Each level is its own campaign mission and not a repeat wave